 The days of buying a pricey dedicated scanner are long gone.
 Today, our high-powered smartphones can do the job faster. iOS devices are useful for so many things.
 One of the less typical use cases is for digitizing documents.
-It’s very helpful for things like scanning forms into PDF format, scanning receipts for taxes, and even scanning a filled out form for email.
+It’s very helpful for things like scanning forms into PDF format, scanning receipts for taxes, and even scanning a filled-out form for email.
 You are no doubt here because you fit into one of those use cases.
 Worry not because we can help.
-Here are the best free scanner app for iPhone devices in 2021!
+Here is the best free scanner app for iPhone devices in 2023!

 What does a scanning app do?

 When you use a mobile(iPhone) scanning app, it’s not much different than taking a picture.
 In an ideal setting, you play your document flat on a contrasting background and point your phone’s camera at it.
 Then, the scanning app guides you through the process.
 If you have a smartphone, you need a scanning app with optical character recognition (OCR).
 Scanning apps help you capture all kinds of information in a split second, from whiteboard notes to important documents.

 What is the use of a scanner app?

 If you are still wondering why you need a scanner app and what is the use of a scanner app for you then the following reasons could change your mind!